 Commercialization Plan.
 A succinct commercialization plan must be included in a Phase I grant application.
-Attach the file in the block provided.
+Attach the file in Field 11 of the Research & Related Other Project Information Form because Question 7 will not accept the attachment for a Phase I grant application submission.
 The Commercialization Plan will be evaluated under the "Impact" criteria.
 The plan should include:

-- (a) Company Information: Describe core competencies; size; specialization areas; products with significant sales; and history of previous Federal and non-federal funding, regulatory experience, and subsequent commercialization (see question 8 for specific information requested). - (b) Market: Analyses of market size, and estimated market share after first year sales and after 5 years. - (c) Intellectual Property: Patent status, technology lead, trade secrets or other demonstration of a plan to achieve sufficient protection to realize the commercialization stage.
+(a) Company Information: Describe core competencies; size; specialization areas; products with significant sales; and history of previous Federal and non-Federal funding, regulatory experience, and subsequent commercialization (see question 8 for specific information requested).

+(b) Market: Analyses of market size, and estimated market share after first year sales and after 5 years.

+(c) Intellectual Property: Patent status, technology lead, trade secrets or other demonstration of a plan to achieve sufficient protection to realize the commercialization stage.

-Question 8, Company Commercialization History.
+Question 8, Company Commercialization History

-If the answer to the this question is yes, provide your commercialization history in a table which includes: company name, title of the project; source of funding (if Federal, indicate whether SBIR, STTR or other); year the funding was received; total sales of the resulting product or service (include sales by your company and any licensee- identify the licensee); and total revenues obtained from commercialization (identify sources of these revenues).
+If the answer to the this question is "yes," provide your commercialization history in a table which includes: company name, title of the project; source of funding (if Federal, indicate whether SBIR, STTR, or other); year the funding was received; total sales of the resulting product or service (include sales by your company and any licensee- identify the licensee); and total revenues obtained from commercialization (identify sources of these revenues).
 Attach in the block provided.

-6. SF-LLL Disclosure of Lobbying Activities
+6. SF-LLL Disclosure of Lobbying Activities.

-If applicable, complete SF- LLL.
-Applicability: If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the grant/cooperative agreement, you must complete and submit Standard Form - LLL, "Disclosure Form to Report Lobbying."
+If applicable, complete SF-LLL.
+If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal grant, you must complete and submit Standard Form - LLL, "Disclosure Form to Report Lobbying."